Accenture/tldr/provisioning/aws/README.md

 # TLDR AWS Provisioning

-This folder provisions a basic configuration on AWS to run TLDR, with a VPC with a subnet and an internet gateway to access it.
+This folder provisions a basic configuration on AWS to run TLDR, with a VPC containing a subnet and an internet gateway to access it.

 # Pre-requisites